Optimal Horoball Packing Densities for Koszul-type tilings in Hyperbolic $3$-space: Introduction

 In $n$-dimensional space $X$ of constant curvature $(n \geq 2)$, define the simplicial density function $d_n(r)$ to be the density of $n+1$ mutually tangent balls of radius $r$ in the simplex spanned by their centers.
 L.~Fejes T\'oth and H.~S.~M.~Coxeter conjectured that the packing density of balls of radius $r$ in $X$ cannot exceed $d_n(r)$.
 Rogers \cite{Ro64} proved this conjecture in Euclidean space $\mathbb{E}^n$.
 The $2$-dimensional spherical case was settled by L.~Fejes T\'oth \cite{FTL}, and B\"or\"oczky \cite{B78} gave a proof for the extension: \begin{theorem}[K.~B\"or\"oczky] In an $n$-dimensional space of constant curvature, consider a packing of spheres of radius $r$.
 In the case of spherical space, assume that $r<\frac{\pi}{4}$.
 Then the density of each sphere in its Dirichlet--Voronoi cell cannot exceed the density of $n+1$ spheres of radius $r$ mutually touching one another with respect to the simplex spanned by their centers. \end{theorem}

-In hyperbolic 3-space, the monotonicity of $d_3(r)$ was proved by B\"or\"oczky and Florian in \cite{B--F64}.
-In \cite{Ma99} Marshall showed that for sufficiently large $n$, function $d_n(r)$ is strictly increasing in variable $r$.
-Kellerhals \cite{K98} showed $d_n(r)<d_{n-1}(r)$, and that in cases considered by Marshall the local density of each ball in its Dirichlet--Voronoi cell is bounded above by the simplicial horoball density $d_n(\infty)$.
-Theorem \ref{t:Boroczky} is extended to the horoball case in \cite[\S 6]{B78} as a remark.
+In hyperbolic 3-space, the monotonicity of $d_3(r)$ was established by B\"or\"oczky and Florian in \cite{B--F64}, while Marshall \cite{Ma99} showed that for sufficiently large dimensions $n$ the function $d_n(r)$ is strictly increasing in $r$.
+Kellerhals \cite{K98} further proved that $d_n(r)<d_{n-1}(r)$ and that, in the cases considered by Marshall, the local density of each ball in its Dirichlet--Voronoi cell is bounded above by the simplicial horoball density $d_n(\infty)$.
+Theorem \ref{t:Boroczky} is extended to the case of horoballs in \cite[\S 6]{B78} as a remark.